-Net profit for Kvalitetskontroll AS is included in the consolidated financial statements from July 1st 2021.
+Net profit for Kvalitetskontroll AS is included in the consolidated financial statements from July 1st, 2021.
 For the year 2021 Kvalitetskontroll AS's contribution to the SmartCraft Group amounted to TNOK 15 017 in revenues, an EBITDA of TNOK 2 774 and EBT of TNOK 2 397.

-If Kvalitetskontroll AS had been included from January 1st, the SmartCraft Group had ended the year with TNOK 28 591 (+13 574) in revenues, an EBITDA of TNOK 1 590 (-1 184) and EBT of TNOK 179 (-2 218).
+If Kvalitetskontroll AS had been included from January 1^{st} , the SmartCraft Group had ended 2021 with TNOK 284 336 (+13 574) in revenues, an EBITDA of TNOK 79 128 (-1 184) and EBT of TNOK 46 649 (-2 218).

-Significant judgement related to the identification of the acquired intangible assets and their valuation management, deviation handlings, time registration and procedural functionality.
+Significant judgement related to the identification of the acquired intangible assets and their valuation

 Kvalitetskontroll has a software solution for complete quality management systems for the Norwegian construction industry with over 18 200 users across 1 880 customers.
-The solution is a cloud-based tool for quality management, including project
+The solution is a cloud-based tool for quality management, including project management, deviation handlings, time registration and procedural functionality.